Virtual and Non-Virtual External Course Offerings

 Chatham High School is pleased to offer online learning opportunities for students.
 Students will be able to sign up for courses through Educere, a board-approved provider of online educational services, or any other approved virtual course provider.
 Educere offers 5,000 plus virtual courses from over 40 education providers.
 Students may select core academic courses or elective courses that satisfy the NJ high school graduation requirements.Educere also offers a complete listing of advanced placement courses such as: AP Art History, AP Music Theory, AP Computer Science (Java Programming), AP Computer Science A, AP Economics Macro and Micro, AP Language and Composition, AP Calculus AB and BC, AP Statistics, AP Psychology, AP Biology, AP Chemistry, AP Environmental Science, AP Physics B & C, AP European History, AP Government and Politics, AP Human Geography, AP US Government, AP US History, AP World History, AP French Language, AP German, AP Spanish, and AP Latin.Payment for the courses will be the responsibility of the families and be made directly to the provider, except in certain circumstances, such as homebound instruction, when the board of education will pay the course fee.

-All courses must be approved by the subject area supervisor and school counselor.
+All courses must be approved by the school counselor.
 Students are able to take one virtual course within a core required sequence and an unlimited number of elective courses.
 Students may take up to two virtual courses each semester, but may not exceed eight total courses in a semester.
-Unusual circumstances will be handled on a case-by case basis.
+Unusual circumstances will be handled on a case-by-case basis.
 Students must consult with their school counselor before registering for courses.

 Course Completion Timeline